DeepRoboticsLab/sdk_deploy/README_EN.md

 ### Control (Terminal 2)

+**Note!**：
-tips：right click simulator window and select "always on top"
+> - Right click simulator window and select "always on top"
-Note: When the robot dog stands up, it may become stuck due to self-collision in the simulation.
+> - When the robot dog stands up, it may become stuck due to self-collision in the simulation.
 This is not a bug; please try again.
-- z： default position
+> - z： default position
-- c： rl control default position
+> - c： rl control default position
-- wasd：forward/leftward/backward/rightward
+> - wasd：forward/leftward/backward/rightward
-- qe：clockwise/counter clockwise
+> - qe：clockwise/counter clockwise

 # Sim-to-Real